dyoung522/vmproxy/README.md

 ### Known Issues

-- If you encounter a CHEFF error when attempting to start the VM, you'll need to remove the synced_folders directory.
+- If you encounter a CHEF error while starting the VM, you'll need to remove the vagrant synced_folders directory, as follows:

   ```sh
   rm .vagrant/machines/default/virtualbox/synced_folders
   ```

 - Sometimes the OpenConnect VPN client loses it's ability to obtain a valid certificate.
 If you see errors in your vpn.log, run `vagrant reload` and that typically clears it up.